vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![In the Data Factory portal, the edit icon is selected.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/2019-06-14_14-39-23.png "Data Factory edit button")

 10. Enable **Data Flow Debug** at the top of the screen.
-We will use this in a later task but it takes a few minutes to spinup the compute necessary to support the feature.
+We will use this in a later task but it takes a few minutes to spin up the compute necessary to support the feature.
 You do not need to wait for this to complete.
 We are simply doing this here to minimize the wait time later in the lab.

     ![The Data Flow Debug switch is enabled and in the provisioning state.](images/2019-08-25-12-40-48.png "Data Flow Debug switch")